gferreira/fb-variable-spacing/docs/_tutorials/visualize-spacing-kerning.md

 order  : 1
 ---

-How to create a visualization of spacing and kerning in a UFO designspace using DrawBot.
+Creating a visualization of spacing and kerning in a UFO designspace using DrawBot.
 {: .lead }

 1. Open the DrawBot extension in RoboFont.